Keiki Mental Health

 How can parents offer mental health support?

-• Care for your children’s mental health just as you do for their physical health.
+• Care for your children’s mental health just like you do for their physical health.

-• Let your children know that everyone experiences pain, fear, sadness, worry, and anger and that these emotions are a normal part of life; encourage them to talk about their concerns and to express their emotions.
+• Let your children know that everyone experiences pain, fear, sadness, worry, and anger sometimes.
+Encourage them to talk about their feelings and worries.

-• Be a role model—talk about your own feelings, apologize, don’t express anger with violence, and use active problem-solving skills.
+• Be a role model—talk about your own feelings, apologize as needed, express anger without violence, and use active problem-solving skills.

-• Encourage your children’s talents and skills, while also accepting their limitations.
-Celebrate your children’s accomplishments.
+• Support your children’s talents and skills, but also help them accept their limits.
+Celebrate their accomplishments.

-• Give your children opportunities to learn and grow, including being involved in their school and community and with other caring adults and friends.
+• Give your children opportunities to learn and explore, like engaging in their school and community and with other caring adults and friends.

-• Think of “discipline” as a form of teaching, rather than as physical punishment; set clear expectations and be consistent and fair with consequences for misbehavior; make sure to acknowledge both positive and negative behaviors.
+• Think of discipline as a form of teaching instead of punishment.
+Set clear expectations and consistent, fair consequences.
+Recognize both positive and negative actions.

 • Review positive parenting tips for children of all ages.